txwizard/WizardWrx_NET_API/README.md

 assembly because it requires the version of `System.Runtime.CompilerServices` that ships with version __4.5__ of the Microsoft .NET Framework.
-All of the above preserves the targeting of everything else to version __3.5 Client Profile__ of the framework.
+All of the above preserves the targeting of everything else to version __3.5 Client Profile__ of the framework, because backwards compatibility matters a great deal, especially when it is so easy to achieve without cost.

-# Version 7.13
+## Version 7.13

 Define `EXACTLY_ONE_HUNDRED_MILLION_LONG`, to meet an immediate requirement, along with `EXACTLY_ONE_HUNDRED_THOUSAND` and `EXACTLY_ONE_HUNDRED_MILLION`, to more or